 A skilled, systematic physical examination isn’t just assessment—it’s intervention.
 When done with clear communication and thoughtful progression, it can demonstrate that “the system is better than I thought it would be.”

-Consider examining someone worried about their spinal stability.
-By systematically testing movement, communicating throughout, and demonstrating capability, you create opportunities for model updating.
-The patient isn’t learning from being told they’re stable—they’re learning by experiencing it, feeling it, seeing it move normally.
+Where do you start: Consider incorporating balance into your exam for every, especially anyone with a recent head injury or who has suffered an auto accident injury.
+By systematically testing balance and movement, communicating throughout, and demonstrating capability, you create opportunities for model updating.
+Testing instability is experiental- the patient isn’t being told they’re unstable, they’re experiencing it, feeling it, seeing it move normally.
+Creating memories that persist, learning that sticks.

 Practical Strategies for Building Interoceptive Awareness